-The recommended daily allowance (RDA) for vitamin E is 15 milligrams (mg) for women over 19 years and men over 70.
+Women over 19 years and men over 70 should consume 15 milligrams (mg) of vitamin E daily.
 Women under 19 years old should get 11 mg daily, and men under 70 should get 15 mg daily.
-If pregnant or breastfeeding, you should ask your doctor how much vitamin E you need each day because it may differ from what is recommended for adults without children.
+If you are pregnant or breastfeeding, ask your doctor about the appropriate daily dosage of vitamin E as it may vary from what is recommended for adults who are not pregnant or breastfeeding.

 Where do I get the most vitamin E?

-The best sources of vitamin E include seeds (like sunflower or pumpkin), nuts (like almonds), vegetable oils (like soybean or canola oil), and certain fruits (like avocados).
+Vitamin E is found in seeds (such as sunflower or pumpkin), nuts (like almonds), vegetable oils (like soybean or canola oil), and some fruits (like avocados).
 You’ll also get vitamin E from leafy greens like spinach or kale.

 When should I take vitamin E, morning or night?